matthew-tfs/mjcb.io/content/about.md

 ## Disclaimer ##

-The views and opinions that are expressed on this website are mine alone, and do not reflect those of my current or past employers.
+The views and opinions that are expressed on this website are mine alone, and do not reflect those of my current or previous employers.
 I will never post anything on this website that is related to any of my employers or clients without their express permission.

 ## Cookie and Privacy Policy ##